bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 Use the [Step By Step Guide to Deploy Gatsby on Netlify](https://www.netlify.com/blog/2016/02/24/a-step-by-step-guide-gatsby-on-netlify/) to create your Gatsby project and deploy it to Netlify with one exception we cover below.

-Gatsby provides a tone of different [templates](https://www.gatsbyjs.com/starters/?) for your site.
+Gatsby provides a bunch of different [templates](https://www.gatsbyjs.com/starters/?) for your site.
 By default `gatsby new` uses the [Gatsby Default Starter](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-default/) template.

 If you want to choose a different template (e.g. [Gatsby Starter Blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog/)) change the following: